 Pulling an image basically means downloading all the files needed to run a container.
 You can think of this as downloading the SQL Server installation files.

-I used the SQL Server 2019 CTP2.2 image.
+I originally used the SQL Server 2019 CTP2.1 image, but the code in this post has been updated to a newer version.
 If you want to run a different version of SQL Server, you can find a list of all the available images on the Microsoft SQL Server page on Docker Hub.

 Running SQL Server 2019 in a Docker Container

 When I started writing this post a month ago, I followed Microsoft’s blog post and copied files into my container.
 Since then, I have learned a few new things.
 I now run my containers with a bind mount (shared drive).
 This means that I have access to a local folder on my computer from inside my docker container.